konstantine-v/CrWikiLib/README.md

-# wiki-pdf
+# Wiki::Library

 Currently WIP

-Starting out as just downloading Wikipedia articles as PDFs, but going to figure a way to make a client for the Wikimedia API (which may or may not turn into a separate repo).
+I wrapper for the Wikipedia and Wikimedia API to get commonly used things

 ## Installation